In this online CME self-learning activity:

 Introduction content: Cursory review of male osteoporosis and fracture assessment

 By the end of the session the participant will be able to:

 ACCREDITATION FOR THIS COURSE HAS EXPIRED.
 YOU MAY VIEW THE PROGRAM, BUT CME / CE IS NO LONGER AVAILABLE AND NO CERTIFICATE WILL BE ISSUED.

 As a provider of continuing medical education, it is the policy of ScientiaCME to ensure balance, independence, objectivity, and scientific rigor in all of its educational activities.
 In accordance with this policy, faculty and educational planners must disclose any significant relationships with commercial interests whose products or devices may be mentioned in faculty presentations, and any relationships with the commercial supporter of the activity.
 The intent of this disclosure is to provide the intended audience with information on which they can make their own judgments.
 Additionally, in the event a conflict of interest (COI) does exist, it is the policy of ScientiaCME to ensure that the COI is resolved in order to ensure the integrity of the CME activity.
 For this CME activity, any COI has been resolved thru content review ScientiaCME.

-Faculty Disclosure: Aziz Farooki, MD, Associate Attending Physician Endocrinology Service MSKCC , has no relevent conflicts of interest to disclose.
+Faculty Disclosure: Azeez Farooki, MD, Associate Attending Physician, Endocrinology Service, MSKCC, has no relevent financial disclosures.

 *Required to view Printable PDF Version

 Please take a few minutes to participate in the optional pre-test.
 It will help us measure the knowledge gained by participating in this activity.